 At just 33 years old, mum-of-two Helen Marshall was diagnosed with breast cancer.
 This is her story of fear, love, hope and survival…

 It’s Breast Cancer Awareness Month.
 And chances are, you know someone who has had their world turned upside down by this evil disease.
-Breast cancer is the most common type of cancer among women in Singapore today: around 1,300 new cases are diagnosed every year, with the highest rate of occurrence happening in ladies between 40 and 69 years old.
+Breast cancer is the most common type of cancer among women in Singapore today: thousands of new cases are diagnosed every year, with the highest rate of occurrence happening in ladies between 40 and 69 years old.

 It’s a cruel reality that affects far too many.
 We’ve been speaking to breast cancer survivor, mum-of-two, Helen Marshall, who was diagnosed with stage 1 breast cancer when she was just 33 years old.
 This is Helen’s story…